Face looks permanently sunburnt

 List adapted from the American Academy of Dermatology.

+If what you're experiencing is caused by rosacea, it's key to know there's no cure, but there is some treatment for symptoms.
+Rosacea is more common in women and fair-haired and fair-skinned people.
+It usually starts in people over the age of 20 and causes redness in the face, papules, pustules and patches (red and yellow pimples), edema (swelling) and bumps on the nose, and includes symptoms affecting the eyes.
+Given the range and phases of symptoms, rosacea is often mistaken for acne or other skin problems.
 In most people, rosacea is cyclic, so symptoms may flare up and diminish over a period of weeks to months.
-In other people, symptoms can stay the same for long periods of time or can steadily worsen over time if not treated.
-There is no exact cause, but some types seem to run in families.
-Researchers believe several things could be going on, including problems with the blood vessels in the skin, sun damage, an abnormal inflammatory reaction, or an adverse effect of some medications.
+The symptoms may stay the same for long periods of time or may steadily worsen over time if not treated.
+There’s no exact cause, but some types seem to run in families.
+Researchers believe the body could be reacting to a number of factors, including problems with the blood vessels in the skin, sun damage, an abnormal inflammatory reaction, or an adverse effect of some medications.